metadriverse/metaurban/documentation/source/install.rst

 Please fetch and check those images from cluster to ensure MetaUrban can draw the scene and capture images correctly.
 By default, it only generates images from the main camera.
 Set ```--camera [rgb/depth]``` to check other cameras.
 Also, ```--cuda``` flag can be added to test image_on_cuda pipeline for your headless machine.
-If the captured main camera images are completed as following, then the installation on headless machine is successful.
+If the captured main camera images look like the following one, then the installation on headless machine is successful.

 .. image:: figs/main_camera_from_observation.png
   :width: 400